 Sabre is a company that has successfully migrated from an all on-site Microsoft Dynamics implementation methodology to an all-remote implementation methodology over the past five years.
-Our specific skills are with Dynamics 365 Business Central, and our remote deployment refinement has focused on that product.
+Our specific skills are with manufacturing in Business Central, and our remote deployment refinement has focused on that product.

 As a company experienced in remote deployment, we are in a unique position to share our experiences and expertise during this remarkable time.
 Given the new reality of COVID-19 and the global pandemic, the need for expertise in implementing ERP remotely (and maybe more important, at receiving a remote implementation) is something nobody could have anticipated.